China: Former governor of Jiangxi (1979-82) Bai Dongcai dies.

 San Marino: Valeria Ciavatta (Popular Alliance) and Luca Beccari (Christian Democrat) are installed as captains-regent.

-Georgia: The parliament of South Ossetia approves Domenty Kulumbegov as prime minister.
+Georgia: The parliament of South Ossetia approves Domenti Kulumbegov as prime minister.

-Haiti: In a cabinet reshuffle, Duly Brutus is named foreign minister, Lerner Renaud defense minister, Réginald Delva interior minister, and Marie-Carmelle Jean-Marie finance minister.
+Haiti: In a cabinet reshuffle, Duly Brutus is named foreign minister, Lener Renauld defense minister, Réginald Delva interior minister, and Marie-Carmelle Jean-Marie finance minister.

 Kazakhstan: Prime Minister Serik Akhmetov resigns.
 President Nursultan Nazarbayev names Karim Masimov as new prime minister and he is approved unanimously by parliament.
 On April 3 Akhmetov is named defense minister.

 Kyrgyzstan: A new government is named with Joomart Otorbayev as prime minister and no change in key portfolios.
-It is approved by parliament on April 3 (103-7).
-On April 4, however, Abibilla Kudayberdiyev is appointed to replace Taalaybek Omuraliyev as defense minister.
+It is approved by parliament on April 3 (103-7) and appointed by the president on April 4, when, however, Abibilla Kudayberdiyev is appointed to replace Taalaybek Omuraliyev as defense minister.

 Russia: President Vladimir Putin accepts the resignation of the governor of Volgograd oblast, Sergey Bozhenov, and appoints Andrey Bocharov as acting governor.